overwolf/overwolf.github.io/docs/start/sample-app-overview.md

 In this article, we'll use an example in order to learn how to build Overwolf apps that respond to real time game events and display content in an overlay while playing.
 If you are new to the concept of Overwolf apps, this is a great place to get started, and you can use it as a base for your own project.

-The sample app's functionality is pretty straight-forward: It auto-launch when the user launches Fortnite, just like any other Fortnite app, and reads all real time game events as you play.
-To demonstrate overlay features, the sample app prints all in-game event data collected into an overlay based component.
+The sample app's functionality is pretty straightforward: It auto-launches when the user launches Fortnite, just like any other Fortnite app, and reads all real time game events as you play.
+To demonstrate overlay features, the sample app prints all in-game event data collected into an overlay-based component.

 ## Sample App Functionality

-For demonstration purposes, the sample app is configured for [Fortnite](https://www.epicgames.com/fortnite/en-US/download), it loads when Fortnite starts and reads Fortnite in-game events.
-You can easily customize this sample to fit other games.
+For demonstration purposes, the sample app is configured for [Fortnite](https://www.epicgames.com/fortnite/en-US/download).
+It loads when Fortnite starts and reads Fortnite in-game events.
+You can easily customize this example to fit other games.

-Basic functions our sample app demonstrates:
+The basic functions our sample app demonstrates:

-* Automatically launches when the game is loaded.
+* Automatically launch when the game is loaded.

 * After registering to the overwolf.games.events API, the app can receive real time events from the game.